Healthy Coffee Alternatives

 Coffee has some remarkable positive effects on our health, and if we can tolerate it is the perfect pick me up.
 However, coffee can have negative effects on some people.
 Some can only drink it in moderation, some can’t drink it at all.

-Coffee substitutes, are healthy alternatives with low, or no caffeine content at all.
+Coffee substitutes are healthy alternatives with low, or no caffeine content at all.
 Depending on your tolerance and preference, you can go with 100% substitute, or with a mix of coffee and substitute.
-Similarly to coffee and chicory, only chicory is less palatable on its own, so you can’t use too much in your blend.
+Plain chicory is less palatable on its own, so you can’t use too much in your blend.

 Most companies will make a blend to simulate the taste of coffee, and the substitute is not necessarily stimulant.
 There are though products that aim to change the way you re energize yourself.
 While coffee gives you a boost in energy it slowly depletes your adrenal glands.
 An interesting product is the Ayurvedic Roast, which contains Ashwagandha and Brahmi two Ayurvedic remedies.
 Take a look at our review about Ayurvedic Roast, where we go into the details of this blend.